Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Yarrabah was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Yarrabah was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Yarrabah had a cultural diversity score above the average, with 0.2% of its residents born overseas and 81.6% speaking a language other than English at home.
-Christianity was the predominant religion in Yarrabah, accounting for 88.8% of the population, compared to 59.2% across the rest of Queensland.
-The top three ancestry groups in Yarrabah were Australian Aboriginal (89.7%), Other (7.0%), and Australian (1.2%).
+Yarrabah's cultural diversity was found to be above average, with 0.2% of its population born overseas and 81.6% speaking a language other than English at home.
+Christianity was the main religion in Yarrabah, comprising 88.8% of people, compared to 59.2% across Rest of Qld.
+The top three ancestry groups were Australian Aboriginal (89.7%), Other (7.0%), and Australian (1.2%).

 Frequently Asked Questions - Diversity